Tutoriels Backend

 No choice, without Node.js it won't work.

-Visual studio Code will be our code editor.
+Visual Studio Code will be our code editor.

-Git will be our software manager..
+Git will be our software manager.

-Angular CLI will be our handyman.
+Angular CLI will be our jack of all trades.

 We will use Angular CLI for setting up the project architecture,

-using the best practices recommended by Google.
+using the best practices recommended by Google. - Project Update

-Check used dependencies and update them.
+Check the dependencies used and update them. - Perform the Tests

 Unit tests and the tools dedicated to them Karma and Jasmine.

-Linting and improving code with ESLint.
+Linting and improving code with ESLint. - Environment

-How to deploy your application on the internet.
+How to deploy your application on the internet. - Source code

-A picture paints a thousand words
+A picture is worth a thousand words

 The summary in pictures of what we are going to do